micro-ROS/micro_ros_stm32cubemx_utils/README.md

 1. In the `root` folder, generate your STM32CubeMX project.
 A sample project can be generated with the provided `sample_project.ioc`.
 2. Make sure that your STM32CubeMX project is using a `Makefile` toolchain under `Project Manager -> Project`
-3. Make sure that if you are using FreeRTOS, the micro-ROS task has more than 10 kB of stack.
+3. Make sure that if you are using FreeRTOS, the micro-ROS task **has more than 10 kB of stack**.
 4. To use the default UART transport based on DMA:
    - Enable USART in your STM32CubeMX
    - For the selected USART, enable DMA for Tx and Rx under `DMA Settings`
    - Set the DMA priotity to `Very High` for Tx and Rx
    - Set the DMA mode to `Circular` for Rx
    - For the selected, enable `global interrupt` under `NVIC Settings`
-5. Modify the generated `Makefile` to include the following code before the `build the application` section:
+5. Modify the generated `Makefile` to include the following code **before the `build the application` section**:

 ```makefile
 #######################################